I bet you just asked Google to search for creative writing prompts.

 - Write a poem about rhythm.
 It might be about music, or the flow of a river, or the clattering sound of a train.
 Weave the rhythm you hear in your head into the tempo of your poem.

 - Write a poem about a feast.
 Describe how it looks, smells and tastes.
-Include the different sensations of spices and flavors, the texture and feel of the dishes and how each one made you feel as you ate more and more.
+Use powerful imagery and include the different sensations of spices and flavors, the texture and feel of the dishes and how each one made you feel as you ate more and more.

 - Write a poem about the “Thrilla in Manila.”